Luhansk People's Republic: Territorial expansion

 Demonstrations by pro-Russian activists began to spread across Luhansk Oblast towards the end of April.
 The municipal administration building in Pervomaisk was overrun on 29 April 2014, and the Luhansk People's Republic (LPR) flag was raised over it.
 Oleksandr Turchynov, then acting president of Ukraine, admitted the next day that government forces were unable to stabilise the situation in Donetsk and Luhansk oblasts.
 On the same day, activists seized control of the Alchevsk municipal administration building.
 In Krasnyi Luch, the municipal council conceded to demands by activists to support the 11 May 2014 referendum, and followed by raising the Russian flag over the building.

-Insurgents occupied the municipal council building in Stakhanov on 1 May 2014.
+Insurgents occupied the municipal council building in Stakhanov (now Kadiivka) on 1 May 2014.
 Later in the week, they stormed the local police station, business centre, and SBU building.
 Activists in Rovenky occupied a police building there on 5 May, but quickly left.
 On the same day, the police headquarters in Slovianoserbsk was seized by members of the Army of the South-East, a pro-Russian Luhansk regional militia group.
 In addition, the town of Antratsyt was occupied by the Don Cossacks.

 Some said that the occupiers came from Russia; the Cossacks themselves said that only a few people among them had come from Russia.
 On 7 May, insurgents also seized the prosecutor's office in Sievierodonetsk.
 Luhansk People's Republic supporters stormed government buildings in Starobilsk on 8 May, replacing the Ukrainian flag with that of the Republic.
 Sources within the Ukrainian Ministry of Internal Affairs said that as of 10 May 2014, the day before the proposed status referendum, Ukrainian forces still retained control over 50% of Luhansk Oblast.

-Status referendum
+Status referendum and declaration of independence

 The planned referendum on the status of Luhansk oblast was held on 11 May 2014.
 The organisers of the referendum said that 96.2% of those who voted were in favour of self-rule, with 3.8% against.
 They said that voter turnout was at 81%.
 There were no international observers present to validate the referendum.